What to Say and Not Say to the Insurance Company

 After a car accident in Arkansas, it is important to retain legal representation quickly.
 The faster you have a lawyer on your side, the quicker you can obtain money for your injuries.
 Insurance companies often negotiate differently when they know an injured accident survivor has a lawyer on their side.
 This signals that you mean business and are unwilling to accept anything less than what you deserve.

-With eight offices in Arkansas and Tennessee – Little Rock, Little Rock-Corporate Hill, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Memphis– our personal injury lawyers are easily accessible when you need help.
+With nine offices in Arkansas and Tennessee – Little Rock, Little Rock-Corporate Hill, Springdale, Conway, Hot Springs, Bryant, Jacksonville, Jonesboro, and Memphis– our personal injury lawyers are easily accessible when you need help.

 Tell Us How We Can Help

 What to Do if the Other Driver Leaves the Scene of an Accident